phillc73/duckdf/README.md

 duckdf::cleanup("mtcars")
 ```

-This package now also supports DuckDB's CSV reader.
+This package also supports DuckDB's CSV reader.
 In the spirit of R packages using obscure verbs to describe functions, in this package we have `duckdf::ingest()`

 ```r
 duckdf::ingest(name = "descriptive_name",
               file = "filename.csv",
               persist = TRUE)
 ```
 The above will ingest the file called `filename.csv`, if found in the current working directory, into a `duckdb` database named, `descriptive_name`, and save it to disk.
 The single table in the database will also be called `descriptive_name`.
-This data can then be queried with `duckdf::persist()`.
+This data can then be queried with `duckdf(query, persist = TRUE)` or `duckdf_persist()`.

 If `persist = FALSE`, only a dataframe in the global environment is created, via a `duckdb` virtual table intermediate, and then `duckdf()` may be used to query it directly.